A Robust Framework of Chromosome Straightening with ViT-Patch GAN

-We conducted a comprehensive set of ablation experiments to compare the performance of different architectures.
-We also re-implement PatchGAN, which uses a basic patch discriminator with PMEM as the generator.
-Blocks 4-16 are experiments for our proposed ViT-Patch discriminator with a series number of {MHA} blocks.
-Figure \ref{Fig_ablation} shows that the performance of all metrics increases from Blocks 4 to 12, and Blocks 12 of our method achieves the best results.
+We conduct ablation experiments to compare the performance of different architectures.
+We also implement PatchGAN, which uses a basic patch discriminator with PMEM as the generator.
+Blocks 4-16 are experiments for our proposed ViT-Patch discriminator with a series number of {MHSA} blocks.
+Fig. \ref{Fig_comb}-a shows that the performance on all metrics increases from Blocks 4 to 12, and Blocks 12 of our method achieves the best results (black arrows).
 In contrast, Blocks 16 may lead to overfitting, resulting in decreased performance.
-As shown in patches with black arrows in Figure \ref{Fig_vitgan}-b and c, the curvature changes when straightening, leading to the inconsistency of semantic content between patches at the same position.
-The PatchGAN may hinder the performance due to the size-limited and independent patches.
-On the other hand, this also implies the significance of the long-range feature connectivity of our ViT-Patch GAN.

-We further conducted experiments with the same converged ViT-Patch GAN model, but only with different \textit{test driving} images picked by random selection and the proposed {SL-matching} scheme.
-Three examples (Figure \ref{Fig_random_str}) show that the straightening results are severely inaccurate when the size and shape of the \textit{test source} and \textit{test driving} chromosomes are significantly different.
-However, this property may be further applied to the data augmentation task, as it combines the detailed features and shapes of the source and driving chromosomes.
+We further conduct experiments with the exactly same ViT-Patch GAN model (Blocks 12), but only with different \textit{test driving} images picked by random selection and the proposed {SL-matching} scheme.
+Fig.~\ref{Fig_random_str} demonstrates that the SL-matching scheme is important to drive source images for generating accurate straightening results.